-This year the Directors decided to return US\$1.732m by a way of Discretionary Continuity Premiums to members renewing their entries to reward their loyalty as the Association continues to benefit from having strong capital reserves.
+This year the Directors decided to return US\$1.996m by a way of a Discretionary Continuity Credit to Members renewing their entries to reward their loyalty as the Association continues to benefit from having strong capital reserves.

-Other technical income relates to the commission earned by the company for placing reinsurance of its members in respect of their annual premium as well as the premium for calls to additional premium areas.
-This has gone up as a result of growth in membership and increased voyages to the additional premium areas
+Other technical income relates to the commission earned by the company for placing reinsurance of its Members in respect of their annual premium as well as the premium for calls to additional premium areas.

-Acquisition and administration costs are higher than last year primarily due to increased brokerage fees payable on increased premium earned, impact of exchange rate as the Company's main expenses are paid in pound sterling of which the management fee is the main component and finally the normal inflation expense increases.
+Acquisition and administration costs are higher than last year primarily due to increased brokerage fees payable on increased premium earned, impact of exchange rate as the Company's main expenses are paid in pound sterling (of which the management fee is the main component) and finally the normal inflation expense increases.